 Day 08: Serengeti

-A full day of game drives home to over 2 million wildebeests including the Big Five.
-The great migrating herds are continuously moving through the entire ecosystem and the sights are most impressive when the animals travel en masse from the central plains to the permanent water holes on the western side of the park.
+A full day of game drive at the majestic Serengeti home to over 2 million wildebeests including the Big Five.
+Serengeti is home to the largest concentration of animals during the Great Migration.
+Here the great migrating herds are continuously moving through the entire ecosystem and the sights are most impressive when the animals travel en masse from the central plains to the permanent water holes on the western side of the park.
 The Serengeti ecosystem contains much more than these dominant species.
-The annual migration is dominated by wildebeest in enormous numbers; also by Burchell's zebra, Thomson's gazelle, with some eland and topi, each harvesting the grass most suited to it.
+Wildebeest in enormous numbers dominates the annual migration; also by Burchell's zebra, Thomson's gazelle, with some eland and topi, each harvesting the grass most suited to it.
 The herds are followed by prides of lion numbering up to 3,000 individuals, spotted hyena, striped hyena, golden jackal, side-striped jackal and black-backed jackal.
-Optional early morning balloon excursion.
 (B, L, D)

 Day 09: Serengeti/Ngorongoro Crater

-Another scenic rural African drive to Olduvai Gorge, site of Louis and Mary Leakey’s renowned archaeological discoveries.
+Another scenic rural African drive to the Olduvai Gorge site of Louis and Mary Leakey’s renowned archaeological discoveries.
 Their findings include some of man’s earliest known ancestral remains.
 Continue to your lodge situated on the rim of the Ngorongoro crater.
-The crater covers over 250 square kilometres (over 100 square miles) of land and is the home of the rare black rhino, prides of lion, elephant, cheetah and great herds of buffalo, antelope and wildebeest.
-This afternoon we descend 600m (0ver 2000 feet) to the floor of the crater for a half day crater tour. and return to your lodge for lunch.
-Explore the forest areas that are inhabited by monkey and elephant, the lake area, where you may see the flamingos and the open savannah where the lions hunt for food.
+The crater covers over 250 square kilometres (over 100 square miles) of land and is home to the rare black rhino, prides of lion, elephant, cheetah and great herds of buffalo, antelope and wildebeest.
+This afternoon we descend 600m (over 2000 feet) to the floor of the crater for a half-day crater tour.
+At our lodge we explore the forest areas that are inhabited by monkey and elephant, the lake area, where you may see the flamingos and the open savannah where lions hunt for food.